H-Rehan/Techlabs_DS04/README.md

 # Description

-This project addresses the challenge of predicting loan defaults using Lending Club data.
-We employed data preprocessing, exploratory data analysis (EDA), and machine learning models to analyze and predict loan statuses.
-Through feature engineering and the application of various algorithms, we identified significant factors contributing to loan defaults.
-The project findings offer valuable insights for financial institutions to improve their risk assessment processes and reduce the likelihood of loan defaults.
+This GitHub repository hosts a series of notebooks dedicated to analyzing and predicting loan defaults using data from Lending Club, a peer-to-peer lending platform.
+The project aims to provide financial institutions with insights that can improve their risk assessment processes, ultimately reducing the likelihood of loan defaults.
+By leveraging a combination of data preprocessing, exploratory data analysis (EDA), and machine learning models, the notebooks offer a comprehensive look into the factors that contribute to loan defaults.

 # Key Features